Please note: Call center hours expanded to open at 8:00 am EDT to better serve our clients.

 Roth IRA Conversions: What is a Backdoor Roth IRA?

-Are you thinking about converting your Traditional IRA or 401(k) to a Roth IRA or wondering if a Roth IRA conversion is right for you?
+Are you thinking about converting your Traditional IRA or 401(k) to a Roth IRA or wondering if the move is right for you?
 It’s important to understand what a Roth conversion is, how it works, the rules associated with it and the possible tax implications before you decide.

-A Roth IRA conversion is a potential strategy to maximize tax-free retirement savings by moving money to a Roth IRA, even for those with high incomes who don’t qualify for Roth contributions.
-This is often referred to as a “backdoor Roth IRA.”
+A Roth IRA conversion is a strategy to potentially maximize tax-free retirement savings by moving money to a Roth IRA.

 Since Roth IRAs weren’t available until 1998, a Roth conversion is a strategy many individuals use to transition their existing tax-deferred retirement savings to tax-free savings in a Roth.